sysfce2/SFML_AlceEngine/Source/Alce/Engine/Modules/Collections/Collections.md

 The ```Map<K, V>``` class maintains a list of ```Pair<K, V>``` objects, providing key-based access, addition, deletion, search, and iteration.

 ---
 # 🧾 List<T>

-A dynamic array structure that stores a sequence of elements of type ```T```, offering access, manipulation, and iteration utilities.
+A dynamic array structure that stores a sequence of elements of ```type T```, offering access, manipulation, and utility methods.

 # Constructors
 ```cpp